A recent brush fire in Northampton is igniting fears about hotter temperatures and the damage they can cause.

 Increased severity of hurricanes in Florida, extreme flooding in Spain and North Carolina, and now wildfires in New England, are all examples of weather events in places they have not historically occurred.
 These areas are not prepared for these events, making it more difficult for communities to respond and longer to recover from damages.

-Maya Zesiger, a runner on the cross country team, spotted a helicopter carrying water from nearby bodies of water to help contain the fires at Williston’s Galbraith fields.
+Maya Zesiger, a runner on the cross country team, was at Galbraith fields when she spotted a helicopter carrying water from a nearby reservoir of water to help contain the fires.